LaunchCodeEducation/data-analysis/src/assignments/candidate-quiz.rst

 1.1 ``candidate_name``
 ~~~~~~~~~~~~~~~~~~~~~~

 a.
 Ask for the candidate's name.
-Look for ``TODO 1.1`` in the starter code.
+Look for ``TODO 1.1a`` in the starter code.
-   On the line below this TODO comment, prompt the user for their name and store the value in a variable called ``candidate_name``.
+   On the line below this TODO comment,
+   prompt the user for their name and store the value in a variable called ``candidate_name``.

 #.
 Look for ``TODO 1.1b``.
 Underneath it, write a message to the console greeting
-   the user using the name they just provided.
+   the user using the name they just provided via your ``ask_for_name`` function.

 1.2 Single Question Quiz
 ~~~~~~~~~~~~~~~~~~~~~~~~